-Desktop-as-a-Service (DaaS) is referred to a type of virtual desktop which has been setup to be hosted in the cloud.
-With the DaaS system, organizations will be able to quickly and efficiently launch their desktops and applications as a cloud service to virtually any device no matter where it may be.
+Desktop-as-a-Service (DaaS) is a type of virtual desktop which has been set up to be hosted in the cloud.
+With the DaaS system, organizations will be able to quickly and efficiently launch virtual desktops and applications as a cloud service to virtually any device no matter where it may be.
 The DaaS system has a significant advantage over PCs or VDIs (Virtual Desktop Infrastructure) because DaaS delivers users with a complete virtual desktop accessible in the cloud.

 DaaS also provides the option of utilizing a cloud-based provider on a subscription basis, so there is no need to for the extra expense and cost forked out for equipment.
 Storing data in the cloud instead of on a physical device has a major advantage in terms of compliance.
 For example, if an employee were to carry around a physical device and lose it, the data would still remain safe using the controls which are in place with DaaS.
 Another example would be if an employee were to leave the organization, the cloud account would simply just be disabled.

 DaaS system providers would be able to assist organizations with storing all their valuable data, handle the storage, manage the upgrades, and secure the data by backing it up and manage other supported applications as well.

 Better known by its VDI acronym, the Virtual Desktop Infrastructure is the process of running a user desktop inside a virtual machine.
 That machine would live on a server that is based in the datacentre.
 What makes VDI a powerful form of desktop virtualization is because it enables the user to fully personalized the desktops, and this can be done for each individual user while still maintaining the security and simplicity of the centralized management.